Everything You Need to Know About Student Energy Bills

 Set up a direct debit

 This is the DIY method.
 One person from your house must be responsible for setting up an account with your energy provider.
-They'll need to set up a direct debit to pay the bill each month.
-The rest of the house will then transfer their part of the bill each month.
+They'll need to set up a direct debit to pay the bill each month, and the rest of the house will then transfer their part of the bill each month to the bill payer.

 However, this relies on one person taking full responsibility for the energy bill (which can be quite a big chunk of money in large student houses) and relying on the rest of the house to send their money on time.
-This is one many students opt for a bill-splitting service or choose accommodation with all bills included…
+This is one reason why many students opt for a bill-splitting service or choose accommodation with all bills included instead…

 What happens if I don’t pay my energy bill?